International Extradition Defense Lawyer

 - Dual Criminality — some extraditions are fought on the grounds that the country holding the individual would not punish the person for committing the alleged crime within its own borders.

-International Extradition Case Results
+Recent International Extradition Case Results

 - Extradition of M.A.: Japanese authorities prosecuted and convicted a Japanese politician and businessman for election law violations in two separate cases.
 After being sentenced to several years of hard labor in those cases, the defendant fled to the United States.
 Upon the request of the Japanese government, the United States Department of Justice arrested the defendant, seeking his extradition back to Japan.
 After securing the defendant’s release on bail, a rare event in international extradition cases, Attorney Dudley prepared an extensive defense based primarily on the issue of dual criminality.
 As part of that defense preparation, Mr. Dudley traveled to Tokyo, where he deposed Japan’s former attorney general and other government officials.
 After a lengthy extradition hearing, the magistrate found that the specific conduct for which the defendant had been convicted in Japan would not have violated American election laws.
 Therefore, he DISMISSED the Japanese government’s extradition request.

 - Extradition of A.K.: The United States government obtained the indictment of the defendant for numerous violations relating to the international arms trade.
 When the defendant was arrested in Switzerland on the American arrest warrant, the United States government sought his extradition.
-Attorney Dudley was part of a legal defense team that ensured the DISMISSAL of the most serious charges against the defendant, including the principal conspiracy count, before the Swiss judicial authorities would agree to send him to the United States for prosecution.
+Extradition lawyer David M. Dudley was part of a legal defense team that ensured the DISMISSAL of the most serious charges against the defendant, including the principal conspiracy count, before the Swiss judicial authorities would agree to send him to the United States for prosecution.